chetan-plrch/CS-515-Project-2/README.md

 # How we tested our code.

 We have build scripts to test all the cases that would be required to reach a logical conclusion for the correctness of our program

+Test scripts that can be referred in the codebase are test_increment_decrement.py, test_relation.py, test_parse.py, test_extensions.py, test_bc.py, ops_extensions.py.
+All these scripts uses exhaustive list of expressions that we have run through our program and compare the value that our program generates with the value of what bc generates.

+Below are the categories of concepts and expression types that we have tested by using listed expression, in several cases we have ran through couple of 100's of expressions by running a script and compared value with bc programmatically with a shell script

 1. Associativity and precedence
     * Precedence ordering is from loosest to tightest:
     * \+ and - operators, left associative